 Solo riders are supported by escort teams that vary in size from five to a dozen people who ordinarily travel in mini-vans, SUVs and motor homes.
-TWO, FOUR or EIGHT person relay teams will have larger more sophisticated support crews.
+TWO and FOUR person relay teams will have larger more sophisticated support crews.

 At first glance the Tour of British Columbia may seem to be out-of-reach for weekend warriors and moderately trained cyclists, but those that take a closer look will discover there are many ways to compete.
 The opportunity exists for a wide range of cyclists to officially complete the Tour of British Columbia, but it is a serious and demanding challenge that should only be contested by those cyclists that have trained, planned and organized a safe, realistic race plan.